 f.
 Have all rooms well ventilated with all openings effectively screened.

-24. When liquefied petroleum gas is used in a manufactured home park, containers for such gas shall not hold more than twenty-five (25) gallons water capacity, shall be the liquefied petroleum gas containers approved by the United States Commerce Commission for its intended purposes, and shall be attached to the mobile home in a manner approved by the Liquefied Petroleum Gas Association.
+24. When liquefied petroleum gas is used in a manufactured home park, containers for such gas shall not hold more than twenty-five (25) gallons water capacity, shall be the liquefied petroleum gas containers approved by the United States Commerce Commission for its intended purposes, and shall be attached to the manufactured home in a manner approved by the Liquefied Petroleum Gas Association.

 25. A solid or semi-solid fence or wall, minimum 6 feet, maximum 8 feet high, shall be provided between the manufactured home park district and any adjoining property or property immediately across the alley which is zoned for residential purposes other than for manufactured homes.
 Said fence shall be so located as defined by this regulation.
 In lieu of said fence or wall, a landscape buffer may be provided not less than 15 feet in width, and said landscape buffer shall be planted with coniferous and deciduous plant material so as to provide proper screening for the park.
-When the landscape buffer is used in lieu of the fence or wall, the landscape buffer shall not be included as any part of a required rear yard for a mobile home space.
+When the landscape buffer is used in lieu of the fence or wall, the landscape buffer shall not be included as any part of a required rear yard for a manufactured home space.
 The fence, wall, or landscape buffer shall be properly policed and maintained by the Owner.

 26. The Owner or operator shall include with the required plan a budget for financing the proposed improvements.